SuperOfficeDocs/superoffice-docs/user-guide/en/sale/includes/sale-fields.md

     > [!NOTE]
     > The fields below change if you have checked **Stalled**. **Next activity** is changed to **Re-open date**, where you can enter a date for when the sale should be reopened, and **Source** is changed to **Reason (stalled)**, where you can enter why the sale cannot progress at the moment.
 If you have marked the sale as stalled, the **Appointment** dialog is displayed when you click **Save**.
 Here you can set up a future meeting or phone call to follow up the stalled sale.

 13. Enter an estimated sale date in the **Sale date** field.
-If you want to change the estimated sale date, click the arrow next to the date and select a new one in the calendar that appears.
+To change the estimated sale date, click the arrow next to the date and select a new one in the calendar that appears.

 14. The **Next activity** field shows the date of the next follow-up linked to the sale (the oldest uncompleted follow-up).
 If this date is prior to today, it is shown in red.